-The Storm of the Century, named due to its record-breaking intensity, began on March 12, 1993 and lasted for two days.
-The storm managed to shatter records with its combination of snowfall, high winds and coastal flooding and impacted more than 40% of the U.S. population.
-There were 270 reported fatalities, and the storm caused around $5 billion in damages.
+Due to its record-breaking intensity, the Storm of the Century began on March 11, 1993, and lasted for three days.
+The storm, which formed in the Gulf of Mexico, managed to shatter records with its combination of snowfall, high winds and coastal flooding across the Eastern U.S. There were 270 reported fatalities, and the storm caused around $3.6 billion in damages.

 December winter storm of 1992

-The December winter storm of 1992 caused around $3 billion in damages and 19 fatalities, according to the National Oceanic and Atmospheric Administration (NOAA).
-It formed over Virginia on December 10 and lingered over the mid-Atlantic states for two days, setting tide and snowfall records along portions of the East coast.
+The December winter storm of 1992 caused more than $1.8 billion in damages and resulted in 19 fatalities.
+It formed over Virginia on December 10 and lingered over the Mid-Atlantic for an additional two days.

 February winter storms of 1994

-The February winter events of 1994 caused $3 billion in damages and nine fatalities.
-The damages caused by snowfall, precipitation, wind, hail and ice primarily affected the Midwest and portions of the mid-Atlantic.
+The February winter events of 1994 generated $1.4 billion in damages and nine fatalities.
+Extensive impacts caused by snowfall, wind, hail and ice primarily affected the Midwest and portions of the Mid-Atlantic.

 Frequently asked questions